Quantum chaos measures for Floquet dynamics: Introduction

 We will derive analytical expressions for several quantum chaos measures in terms of the eigensystem of the Floquet operator.
 These are known to show characteristically different behaviour in the regular and chaotic regime - for example, the Loschmidt echo and the thermal OTOC typically have an exponential form up until the Ehrenfest time in the presence of chaos.
 One reason the chaos measures are useful is that one can study, numerically or analytically, the transition from regular to chaotic behaviour in the quantum domain.

 In section \ref{basics} , after a brief review of the salient features of the classical and quantum kicked rotor, we discuss how Floquet theory simplifies its study and formulate the eigen-equation for the Floquet operator in various forms.
-In section \ref{chaos} we analytically compute the OTOC, Loschmidt echo, Wigner function and spectral form factor in terms of the eigensystem of the unitary Floquet operator of this system.
+In section \ref{chaos} we analytically compute the autocorrelation function, OTOC, Loschmidt echo and Wigner function in terms of the eigensystem of the unitary Floquet operator of this system.
+We also determine the time variation of some of these measures for the toral QKR, for both the regular and chaotic cases.
 In section \ref{linear} we look at an integrable simpler variant of the kicked rotor first studied in \cite{GFP} and use group representation theory to solve for its dynamics.
 We conclude with a brief discussion in section \ref{discuss}.